 - P6 Widgets – Widgets are how you add content to your ProPhoto 6 template without using posts or pages.
 Add widgets in ProPhoto > Customizer > Layout.
 Grid widgets, menu widgets, and graphics widgets will be most commonly used for linking to pages.

 - P7 Modules – Modules are how you add content to your ProPhoto 7 layout without using posts or pages.
 Add modules in the Visual Builder in the Elements tab.
 Grid widgets, menu widgets, and graphics widgets will be most commonly used for linking to pages.

 Get creative with these tools to make it easy for visitors to find the information they need on your site.
 Be sure to create your Pages of content before you begin linking so there is something to link to!

-It is possible to create special layouts for particular pages or groups of pages by using child templates.
-These unique templates can be applied to every page on your site or specific pages.
-Typically, the content you want is added into your WordPress page, but it’s also possible to use a template created for a single page to get a really specific layout for text, images, or whatever you may want to add in the ProPhoto template.
+It is possible to create special layouts for particular pages or groups of pages.
+P6 uses child templates and P7 uses layouts.
+These unique templates can be applied to every page on your site or specific pages .
+Typically, the content you want is added into your WordPress page, but it’s also possible to use a template or layout connected to a single page to get a really specific layout for text, images, or whatever you may want to add.